develasquez/cloud-run-html-site/README.md

 ### Define a Dockerfile

-Create a file named dockerfile with the next code
+Create a file named Dockerfile with the next code

 The Dockerfile defines a Docker image for the project.
 It starts from the node:alpine base image, which is a lightweight version of the Node.js runtime.
 It then sets the working directory, copies the project files and dependencies, and sets the default command to start the server.